On December 20th, 2017, Republican lawmakers and politicians gathered at the White House to celebrate the passage of the Tax Cuts and Jobs Act.

 6. How to Avoid or Reduce Estate Taxes

 8. We Can Help with Your Estate Planning Needs

 Estate taxes are taxes that levied against the assets you leave behind for your loved one’s when you pass away.
 Most estate taxes are collected by the IRS; however, some states also collect estate taxes.

 Federal estate taxes, or “death taxes,” were first collected in the United States from 1797 to 1802 to finance the cost of the Revolutionary War.
 Over the next 100 years they were repealed and reinstated by congress to finance wars until the Revenue Act of 1916 passed.

 Since 1917, some form of estate tax has been collected by the IRS every year, except 2010.
 In 2010, estate taxes we’re briefly repealed due to the tax cuts initiated by the Bush administration in 2001, but they were quickly replaced by Congress in 2011.

-These exemptions are scheduled to increase with inflation each year until they peak in 2025.
-In 2026, the estate tax exemption levels will be cut in half, or reverted to the 2017 schedule after adjustment for inflation.
+Unless new laws are passed, these exemptions are scheduled to increase with each year until they peak in 2025.
+In 2026, the estate tax exemption levels will be cut in half or reverted to the 2017 schedule after adjustment for inflation.

 If the gross value of your estate is less than the estate tax exemption (single or married) the year you pass away, your loved one’s will avoid federal estate taxes.
 If your single, you can leave the full value of your estate to whomever you choose, and they won’t owe the IRS a penny.